Developer Platform

 4. Accessing Knowledge via REST API

-Knowledge resources are also available over a plain REST API.
+Knowledge resources are available over a plain REST API.
 This is useful when you want to retrieve guidance, policy documents, or reference data outside of an agent context — for example, to pre-populate RAG pipelines or build search interfaces.

 List knowledge resources